RomchyFCC/GitHub-Practice-For-All/README.md

 ### Important note
-I will no longer be accepting any pull requests that contained beutified code or different number of spaces and tags from the original one.
+I will no longer be accepting any pull requests that contain beutified code or different number of spaces and tags from the original one.
 It's too much work, to look through all the changes.
 Hope you can all respect this.

 # GitHub-Practice-For-All
 [![first-timers-only](http://img.shields.io/badge/first--timers--only-friendly-blue.svg?style=flat-square)](http://www.firsttimersonly.com/)